 While PLNU participates in the event specifically at the border, “La Posada” and this commemoration of Mary and Joseph’s search for a welcoming inn is something that is traditionally done all over Mexico, be that inside churches or on the streets.

 Liliana Reza, PLNU campus pastor and associate director of International Ministries, helps coordinate the school’s participation in the event every year.
-This year it was held on Saturday, December 14th.
 She views it as an incredible opportunity to prayerfully come together with our neighbors — those living across the border in Mexico — to unite in our anticipation of the coming of Jesus Christ.

 “People gather from both sides of the border in anticipation of the birth of Jesus,” Reza shared.
 “It captures our longing on both sides to find a place together for Christ to abide amongst us.”